 Dr. Paul and staff are more than happy to discuss ways to encourage you and help your child break the habit.
 There’s no need to tackle this one alone!

 Meet Tanya.
 She is a New York native and has been in the Charleston area for over ten years.
 She graduated from the Trident Technical dental assisting program in 2009 and has enjoyed working with children ever since.
-She lives with her husband Kyle and their furbabies, a yorkie and a cat.
+She lives with her husband Kyle, their daughter Ella, and their two fur babies.
 In her spare time, she enjoys spending time with her family and friends out on the water and in the sun.